KANITA-P/comp3036-major-project-b2c-store-app/README.md

 ## Deployment

-The project deployed as two separate Next.js applications: the storefront app and the admin app.
+The project is deployed as two separate Next.js applications: the storefront app and the admin app.

 Deployment links: